sakarious/witty-blog-restfulAPI/API Documentation.md

 ---

-Update an existing post in the application.
+Update an existing post in the application and returns post to the application

 - **URL and Method**
   `PUT http://localhost:3000/api/v1/post/60c0c429fe1d790640760ec0`

 - **URL Params**
+  `/post/:id`

   **Required:**